Ethan-Johnson17/fs-journal/notes/10-vue.md

 Element gets injected into the project with those slots.
 You can then insert a template into the slots of that instance of the element (on the project)

 If you aren't changing the html (like with a modal), use props instead of slots.
 If the html within the template is being changed (different layout on modal), use slots

+On checkpoint-- ?query=

+@keypress runs at every keypress

+overfill your backlog so there is always stuff to work on.
+Create a high fidelity wireframe scrum everything out, set daily goals
+Don't hesitate to use TAs and instructors on trello and planning theme forest for logo animation

+length of array = number of likes

+vue flix has pagination and search gregslist has edit account art terminal has search